Ron O'Quinn

 After returning home to America, O'Quinn worked for many top-rated stations, including a return to WFUN, WYLD in New Orleans, KYA in San Francisco & WUBE in Cincinnati, as well as being National Program Director of Urban Stations for Rounsaville Organization, an Atlanta-based company.

 In 1987, after being out of radio for several years, O'Quinn started a syndicated oldies show, Rock and Roll Reunion, which was carried on 88 stations across the United States.
 He also hosted a weekly oldies show, Memories Unlimited, on WQZY-FM and WKKZ-FM in Georgia until 2001.

 Ron is regarded as one of the "BEST ALL TIME Disc Jockeys".
 His style was high energy, rapid fire, and always the top rated program in his time slot.
 Ron is a member of the Pirate Radio Hall of Fame, and was an inaugural nominee for the Georgia Radio Hall Of Fame.
 On October 20, 2012, Ron was inducted into the Georgia Radio Hall of Fame as a Career Achievement Inductee.

 In August 2010, Ron made his return to the radio in Europe on Big L, 1395AM, out of Holland, but directed toward the United Kingdom, with his weekly syndicated radio show "Radio England Rewind".
 In 2011 he started adding radio stations in the US, Canada, and all across Europe and changed the name of the weekly show to Rock 'N Roll Rewind.
 The show was heard by over 1,000,000 listeners each weekend, but Ron decided to call it quits and retire.
 His final show was the last weekend of June 2017, even though some stations around the world continue with reruns.
 Ron now lives in Cotacachi, Ecuador.

+Syndicated Radio Program

+In October 2012 Ron O'Quinn returned to the airwaves (and online) with his show Ron's Rewind, which he records in his home studio.

+Ron's new shows can be heard on Radio Mi Amigo International Saturdays from 10:00 till 12:00 and Sundays from 16:00 till 18:00 on 6085 kHz Shortwave and online.
+(CET).
+The landbased station features a number of DJ's from the offshore radio stations of the sixties, seventies, and eighties.